Suvroneel/-Phynix-GenAI-Platform/README.md

 Ashva now actually remembers you.
 Not just your last emotion, but real context from both your past conversations and diary entries.
 Built a unified RAG pipeline using pgvector on Supabase PostgreSQL with sentence-transformers (all-MiniLM-L6-v2) for semantic embeddings.
 Every chat message and diary entry gets embedded and stored in a vector store.
 When you return, Ashva retrieves the most semantically relevant memories across both sources and uses them to generate a genuinely personal welcome, powered by the LLM.
 The more you talk and write, the more Ashva actually knows you.
 Falls back to emotion-based greeting if no embeddings exist yet, and a generic welcome for brand new users.
 This is what "the more you talk to it, the more it becomes YOURS" actually means under the hood.

 ### v2.1.1 - Ashva Diaries (Mood Journal) - March 2026
 Replaced the static placeholder with a fully functional journaling feature.
 Users can write daily reflections, optionally attach an image, and view today's entries as timestamped cards.
 Entries are stored in Supabase PostgreSQL with images in a dedicated Supabase Storage bucket.
 Fresh slate every day at midnight IST.
-Built with privacy-first design — no mood tagging, no sentiment analysis, just open reflection.
+Built with privacy-first design, no mood tagging, no sentiment analysis, just open reflection.

-### v2.0 - Multi-Model GenAI Backend - February 2026
+### v2.0 - GenAI Backend - February 2026
-Replaced static hard-coded responses with a live multi-model GenAI backend.
-Ashva now generates dynamic, context-aware empathetic responses using 5 LLMs (Llama 3.1, Mistral 7B, Zephyr 7B, Phi-2, Gemma 2B) via Hugging Face Inference API.
-Users can switch models in real-time mid-conversation.
+Replaced static hard-coded responses with a live GenAI backend.
+Ashva now generates dynamic, context-aware empathetic responses using Llama 3.1 (8B-Instruct) via Hugging Face Inference API.

 ---